almighwar/almighwar.github.io/content/posts/first-post/first-post.md

 ---
-title: "Almighwar"
+title: "Fist post"
 date: "2023-05-05"
-type: "docs"
+author: almighwar
+description: the first note
+tags:
+  - hello
 ---

-# First Of All
+# First Of All.
 The declaration on this website

-# The Purpose
+# The Purpose.
 This may be a blog for posts but closer to that, in form design it's not at all for posts, but it's for posts, what i learn and my knowledge, and some inspired things, **Programming**, Books, Chess, Run, and advice that i learned from my experience or Old people,  or good role model.

-## Reminder
+## Reminder.
 in the end the purpose behind it matter than form, to share with people my intrested things.

 ```bash
 #!/bin/bash